moonbitlang/quickcheck/README.md

 }
 ```

+Now we given to a more detailed explanation to the underlying structure of `Arbitrary` and its relation to the generators.

 ### Generators

 Test data is produced by test data generators.
 QuickCheck defines default generators for some often used types, but you can use your own, and will need to define your own generators for any new types you introduce (Or for simple types we can use the trivial definition by `derive(Arbitrary)`).

-Generators have types of the form `Gen[T`, which is a generator for values of type `T`.
+Generators have types of the form `Gen[T]`, which is a generator for values of type `T`.
 It was defined as a struct, it contains single field named `gen`, with type `(Int, RandomState) -> T` (The first parameter is the size of the generated value, and the second is the random number generator):
 ```moonbit
 struct Gen[T] {
   gen : (Int, RandomState) -> T